VedasriNakka/MS_project/README.md

 ## Results

+We have devided results into 2 parts.
+One is `Without pre-training on Alpub`, second `With pre-training on Alpub`

 - After training for `10` epochs, we obtain a training accuracy of `79.42%`, Validation accuracy of `76.38%` and Test accuracy of `75.49%`.